[5] I Ching

 Later Heaven formula

-The Later Heaven Formula is more difficult to use because the predictor has to be proficient in the Confucian bagua.
-In addition, the predictor must base number upon the Lo Shu and the philosophical text of I Ching.
+The Later Heaven Formula is more difficult to use because the predictor has to be proficient in the Confucian bagua, a set of symbols from China intended to illustrate the nature of reality as being composed of mutually opposing forces reinforcing one another.
+In addition, the predictor must base the numbers upon the Lo Shu and the philosophical text of I Ching.
 As well as understanding the cycles of the five elements, it also helps to be very intuitive.
+And of course all of this requires familiarity with the Chinese language.

 For the lower trigram, include the prediction time (e.g., 2:45 PM = 8).
 Add 12 + 20 + 7 + 8 to get 37.
 Divide 37 by 8; the remainder is 5.
 So, the lower trigram (LT) is 5, Schun!